 It was in 1981 that the committee of the AEPP, after long consideration, decided to return to the Association’s original mission.
 The residence and its activities were reborn with the assistance of the students.

 In 2001, the association sold the premises at Rue de Vaugirard.
-In 2006, a more spacious building was acquired, located at 4 rue Titon, in order to create a functional, modern space to serve as both a residence and a centre of student activity.
+In 2006, a more spacious building was acquired, located at 4 rue Titon. where the new residence and centre of student activity opened in september 2007.

 The AEPP is an associate member of the FUACE/WSCF (Universal Federation of Christian Students) that develops relation at International level.
 This memberships allows residents of AEPP to participate in meetings abroad and to pursue personal opportunities in an international context.